Dr. Charles M. Geschke

 President and chief executive officer of Adobe Systems Incorporated

 Shantanu Narayen currently serves as president and chief executive officer of Adobe.
-He joined Adobe in January 1998 as vice president and general manager of the engineering technology group.
-In January 1999, he was promoted to senior vice president, Worldwide Products, and in March 2001 he was promoted to executive vice president, Worldwide Product Marketing and Development.
-In January 2005, Narayen was promoted to president and chief operating officer and, in December 2007, he was appointed chief executive officer and joined the board of directors.
-In addition to Adobe, Narayen also serves on the board of directors of Dell Inc. Narayen holds a bachelor's degree in electronics engineering from Osmania University in India, a master's degree in computer science from Bowling Green State University and a master's degree in business administration from the Haas School of Business, University of California at Berkeley.
+He joined Adobe in January 1998 as Vice President and General Manager of our engineering technology group.
+In January 1999, he was promoted to Senior Vice President, Worldwide Products, and in March 2001 he was promoted to Executive Vice President, Worldwide Product Marketing and Development.
+In January 2005, Mr. Narayen was promoted to President and Chief Operating Officer, and effective December 2007, he was appointed our Chief Executive Officer and joined our Board of Directors.
+Mr. Narayen serves on the board of directors of Pfizer Inc., a multinational pharmaceutical corporation.
+He previously served as a director of Dell Inc. from September 2009 to October 2013.
+Mr. Narayen holds a B.S. in Electronics Engineering from Osmania University in India, an M.S. in Computer Science from Bowling Green State University, and an M.B.A. from the Haas School of Business, University of California, Berkeley.

 Managing director and head of funds for Comcast Ventures and senior vice president of Comcast Corporation